-Cadets fly their drones with PCB/cardboard (Day 1/Day 2) arms after reviewing safety guidelines and the drone application in class.
+Cadets fly their drones with their custom-made arms after reviewing safety guidelines and the drone application in class.

 Plan Ahead:

 Designating a Fly Zone

 For the most optimal flying conditions, find a flat, open field away from any cars, streets or obstacles.
 Using cones or indicating markers, place a cone at each corner of a 10x10 foot square.
 Make as many fly zones as there are groups and be sure to number them for each group.
 Be sure to keep the fly zones at a safe distance from any hazardous obstacles.